Understanding Digital Eye Strain Could Prolong Your Eye Health

 Blue light is a very scattered wavelength of light, meaning your eyes have to work extra hard to focus and make sense of it.
 This is part of what makes four hours of screen time harder on your eyes than 4 hours of reading a book.

 Digital eye strain affects more than just your eyes.
-Yes, patients usually experience dry, gritty feeling eyes, a headache, or the sensation that they just can’t keep their eyes open; but it’s also common to notice back pain, neck pain, and even just trouble staying on task.
+Yes, patients usually experience dry eyes, gritty feeling eyes, a headache, or the sensation that they just can’t keep their eyes open; but it’s also common to notice back pain, neck pain, and even just trouble staying on task.

 Mitigating Digital Eye Strain